Cart»

 Wellington Martinborough

 Escarpment is a joint venture by Heathcote Estate/ Yabby Lake's dynamic duo, the Messrs Kirby and McKenna.
-The choicest vines were planted to precious alluvial gravel terraces at the base of Aorangi Ranges.
+No expense was spared, the pick of Pinot Noir rootstock and clones were established to precious alluvial gravel terraces at the base of Aorangi Ranges.
 Inspired by the classics of Burgundy, Escarpment expresses the distinctive character of Martinborough's unique terroir.
-An engaging perfume, elegant fruit flavours and soft ripe tannins are all hallmarks of Martinborough Pinot Noir.
+Engaging perfumes, elegant flavours and soft ripe tannins are all hallmarks of the finest Martinborough Pinot Noir.

 EACH